eduard626/RI-Test/README.md

 A more complex matching/association algorithm would involved re-identification so that we can, for instance, track objects even of they go out of view.

 If more data becomes available, we could consider dropping this tracker all together and train a model to do the tracking.
-Potentially starting from a somewhat stablished algorithm like BytTrack, SAM2, etc. A method that is able to propagate/associate detections through video.
+Potentially starting from a somewhat popular algorithm like DeepSORT, BytTrack, SAM2, etc. A method that is able to propagate/associate detections through video.
+Even something "simple" (but requiring also tuning) like [OpenCV tracking methods](https://docs.opencv.org/4.6.0/dc/d6b/group__tracking__legacy.html).

 ### Object interactions and state changes